kristiyanpts/UBUY/README.md

 - Registered users will be able to add balance to their account using PayPal.
 - Administrators will be able to create new gift cards/codes through the admin panel.
 They can set the amount of uses a gift card has and the balance it will add to the user's account

-### Payments with PayPal
+### Payments with Stripe
-- Registered users will be able to directly pay for their products using PayPal.
+- Registered users will be able to directly pay for their products using any payment method thanks to Stripe.

 ### User Settings/Enhanced User Profile
 - Registered users will be able to view/edit their settings in a more in depth way than the current profile editing.